Learn something new every day

 A prickly pear, also known as cactus pear or tuna fruit, has large, fleshy pads.
-The prickly pear is an ingredient in a variety of recipes, including marmalades, jellies, and dessert sauces.
-The pads, fruits, and seeds of the prickly pear are edible, but the rind is not.
+It is an ingredient in a variety of recipes, including marmalades, jellies, and dessert sauces.
+The pads, fruits, and seeds of this cactus are edible, but the rind is not.

 Prickly pears have flattened oval or round stems with spines, which may be long and thick or short and fine.
-Members of the Opuntia genus, prickly pears grow in North American deserts as well as other parts of the world.
-The prickly pear cactus grows in the Southwest U.S. and Mexico in well-drained soil.
+Members of the Opuntia genus, these plants grow in North American deserts as well as other parts of the world.
+This cactus grows in the Southwest U.S. and Mexico in well-drained soil.
 An extremely cold-tolerant form of cactus, it can also be found in Canada.

-The prickly pear has yellow, red, or purple blooms and ranges in height from 1 foot (.3 m) to 6-7 feet (1.8-2.1 m).
-In addition to normal cactus spines, prickly pears have additional, finely barbed spines called glochids.
+This cactus has yellow, red, or purple blooms and ranges in height from 1 foot (.3 m) to 6-7 feet (1.8-2.1 m).
+In addition to normal cactus spines, they have additional, finely barbed spines called glochids.

 The cactus stems, called nopales, are fried or grilled, similar to other vegetables.
 Use the pads in scrambled egg dishes and salads.
 Nopalitos refers to the pads once they are cut and prepared.